testofthings/toolsaf/Info.md

 # Toolsaf

-Welcome to the early version of **Toolsaf**, a tool-driven security assessment framework.
+Welcome to the **Toolsaf**, a tool-driven security assessment framework.
 Toolsaf is for security assessment of _Internet of Things_ (IoT) and other systems using different security tools.
 Security assessment process using Toolsaf has two main phases: